 My thoughts returning to my disappointment, I wondered what I had expected, really?
 That I'd ride into town, make a big splash, create wedding after wedding?
-Even though I felt reluctant to admit it, the truth was that I wanted to make a difference in people's lives.
+Even though I felt reluctant to admit it, the truth was that I wanted to matter.
+I wanted to make a difference in people's lives.